Behaviour & Emotions Health & Well-being

 Be the one who ‘gets it’.
 Don’t worry, you won’t reinforce their anxiety by doing this.

-They need to know you get it
+5. Let them know you get it

 Telling an anxious child there’s nothing to worry about will only make things tougher for everyone.
 The more you fight their feelings, the harder their feelings will fight back.
 Be with them where they are, rather than pushing them to be somewhere else.
 When they are anxious, they are being driven by a brain in fight or flight.
 It’s working towards survival and has no time for rational thought.
 The rational, thinking part of their brain ‘disconnects’ from the instinctive, reactive part.
 You can play a powerful part in turning this around.